S-tanley/MLsys-Paper-Notes/Notes/MoE-Infinity: Offloading-Efficient MoE Model Serving.md

 **Abstract**:

-Confused about one important concept, mixture-of-experts (MoE) models and sparse mixture-of-experts (MoE) models.

 Watched a video[^2], MoE itself is a sparse model, which means only parts of the model are involved in the calculation each time.
 This leads to higher efficiency.

 Mainly about efficiency, cost, and latency.
 The MoE-Infinity is more efficient, cheaper, and has lower latency.